Skip to content

 Automatic exchange of business documents between systems.
 Orders, delivery notes, invoices.
 In automotive, a condition of doing business.
 In retail, a requirement from major buyers.

 Your customer sends a spec (EDIFACT D.96A or D.07A, message types ORDERS/DESADV/INVOIC).
-The deadline is firm.
-No EDI, no contract.
+Often with a firm go-live date.

 EDI platform, direct API connection, or a customer web portal.
-A platform covers 90% of cases.
+A platform covers most cases.

 Timeline